Alejjaandro/ecommerce-MERN/README.md

 ### Environment Variables

 The backend uses the following environment variables:
-- MONGO_URL: The connection string for the MongoDB database.

 ***On windows there is an error when trying to connect to the database using "mongodb://localhost:27017", so I used "mongodb://127.0.0.1:27017" instead.***
 - MONGO_URL= URL of your MongoDB database.
 - PORT: Port in wich the backend will run.